mdrohmann/d3-mvc/README.rst

 If you want to visualize a lot of basic 2D plots with interactive elements, this package might be useful for you.
 It uses the famous `d3`_ package to create plots:
-All you have to do is to format your data into json files containing your ``x`` and ``y`` values of the plot and add the following tiny script to your webpage:
+All you have to do is to include the bundles javascript file and format your data into json files containing your ``x`` and ``y`` values of the plot and add the following tiny script to your webpage:

 .. code:: javascript